kerski/pbi-dataops-template/README.md

 ## Prerequisites

 ### Power BI and Azure
--   Power BI Premium Per User license.
+-   Power BI Premium Per User license assigned to a service account.
 If you do not have a Premium Per User license, use the "Buy Now" feature on <a href="https://docs.microsoft.com/en-us/power-bi/admin/service-premium-per-user-faq" target="_blank">Microsoft's site</a> or if you don't have access to do that, please contact your administrator (be nice!).

 -  Identify the location of your Power BI Service.
 Please see instructions <a href="https://docs.microsoft.com/en-us/power-bi/admin/service-admin-where-is-my-tenant-located" target="_blank">at this link</a>.
 You'll need to convert the readable name to Azure name when prompted to enter the location.
 For example, West US 2 would be 'westus2'.